 I often find DIY car mechanics will skip checking the ground and move right onto parts replacement mode if they find voltage to the fan motors.
 Remember, you need a good ground to complete the circuit.

-If the test light reveals no voltage at the fan and my fuse is good, I confirm a solid ground before I move on.
+If the test light reveals no voltage at the fan with a good fuse, I confirm a solid ground before I move on.
 Next I’ll head to the resister block assembly and check for power coming out of the resister itself.
-These are most often located in the heater case near the blower motor.
+They often locate these parts in the heater case near the blower motor.

-If your test reveals power going into the resister with a solid ground present and nothing coming out, this is most likely your failed component.
+If your test reveals power going into the resister with a solid ground present and nothing coming out, a failed component becomes likely.
 Make sure you check the connector side for damage.
 These resistor modules often fail from heat stress that can melt plastic connectors.

 These Blower Motor Resistors Get Hot